FOR IMMEDIATE RELEASE: November 4, 2016

 The training culminates with a hands-on, interactive role-play examination.

 New training has added two weeks and three days, or 144 hours, to the Academy term.
-The revised curriculum also emphasizes de-escalation techniques and crisis intervention, including a Safe Crisis Management course that trains officers dealing with adolescents on adolescent psychology, and Mental Health First Aid to recognize the signs of distress in mentally-ill inmates.
+The revised curriculum also emphasizes de-escalation techniques and crisis intervention, including a Safe Crisis Management course that trains officers dealing with adolescents on adolescent psychology, and Mental Health First Aid to recognize the signs of distress in mentally-ill persons in custody.
 Other courses reflect the Department’s new Use of Force policy.
 New or revised Academy courses introduced under Ponte include:

 o Crisis Intervention & Conflict Resolution